-Loss of sensation Sensory Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the nervous system.
-Examination of the nervous system—the... read more (such as the ability to feel a light touch, pain, temperature, or vibration or to sense where the arms and legs are)
+Loss of sensation Sensory Nerves When a neurologic disorder is suspected, doctors usually evaluate all of the body systems during the physical examination, but they focus on the different parts of the nervous system.
+Examination... read more (such as the ability to feel a light touch, pain, temperature, or vibration or to sense where the arms and legs are)

 By identifying which functions are lost, doctors can often tell which part of the spinal cord (such as the front, back, side, center, or entire cord) is damaged.
 By identifying the specific location of symptoms (for example, which muscles are paralyzed and which parts of the body lack sensation), doctors can determine where the spinal cord is damaged (that is, the specific level in the spinal cord).

 Functions controlled by areas of the spinal cord below the damage may be completely or partially lost.
 Functions controlled by areas of the spinal cord above the damage are not affected.

 When weakness or paralysis occurs suddenly, muscles go limp (flaccid), losing their tone.
 After muscles become flaccid, muscle tone increases over days to weeks, and muscles tend to contract involuntarily (called spasms, or spasticity).

 Spasms can occur because signals from the brain cannot pass through the damaged area to help control some reflexes.
 As a result, the reflexes become more pronounced over days to weeks.
 Then, the muscles controlled by the reflex may tighten, feel hard, and contract uncontrollably from time to time.